atanvarno69/arch-install/README.md

 ```sh
 archinstall --config https://raw.githubusercontent.com/atanvarno69/arch-install/refs/heads/main/config.json
 ```

-You **must** configure this section before continuing:
+You **must** configure these settings before continuing:

+* `Hostname`
 * `Root password`

-You *should* configure this section before continuing:

-* `Hostname`

 No other settings *need* to be configured.
 If you are content with the defaults provided by these tools, proceed to install the system (skip to the end of this section).
-Otherwise read these notes on the various sections:
+Otherwise, read these notes on the various sections:

 * `Archinstall language`: Free to customize.
 * `Locales`: Free to customize.